QualiSystems/Huawei-VRP-WDM-Router-Shell-2G/README.md

 # Downloading the Shell
-The **Huawei VRP WDM Router Shell 2G** shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.
+The **Huawei VRP WDM Shell 2G** shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.

 Download the files into a temporary location on your local machine.